-In both speech and debate, all students will participate in four rounds of each event in which they are entered.
-In speech, round three will be a hidden semifinal round and round four will be a hidden final round.
-The top ranking students in each event will receive trophies.
-Special awards may also be given at the tournament directorÕs discretion to recognize exceptional effort or behavior.
+In all speech events and Public Forum and Lincoln-Douglas debates, students will participate in four rounds of each event in which they are entered.
+In Congressional Debate, students will participate in three rounds.
+In speech, round four will be a hidden final round.
+The top-ranking students in each event will receive trophies.
+Special awards may also be given at the tournament director’s discretion to recognize exceptional effort or behavior.

-CHECKS ONLY PLEASE: Made payable to Burnett Middle School
+CHECKS ONLY PLEASE: Made payable to Muwekma Ohlone Middle School

 We realize that this is an early deadline, but we anticipate a large entry and want to ensure that all schools can be accommodated.

 Changes made later than Wednesday, May 13th at 11:59 PM will incur an additional drop fee of $10 on top of the original entry fee.